If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 How We Tested

-Where I grew up surfing here in the Bay Area, there are three types of people: those who put booties on in early fall, those who wait until December, and those who surf in booties year-round.
-In other words, I’ve worn a lot of different booties in my time as a surfer, and over the past two years, have gotten my hands on (or should I say feet in) a wide variety of the latest and greatest surf booties from the top manufacturers in the surf biz.
-The booties were all tested in 3mm, as available, for accurate comparison in waters up and down the West Coast from Los Angeles to Portland.
+Gear Editor Will Sileo led the testing for this review at his home break of Ocean Beach, San Francisco.
+Growing up in such a cold-water paradise, he’s worn a lot of different booties in his time as a surfer, and over the past three years, has gotten his hands on (or should we say feet in) a wide variety of the latest and greatest surf booties from the top manufacturers in the surf biz.
+The booties were all tested in 3mm, as available, for accurate comparison, and tested in waters up and down the West Coast from Los Angeles to Portland.

 Fit is the most important variable, and that means different things for different people.
-We’ve done our best to indicate how each bootie fits – high volume will be better for wider feet, and low volume will be better for skinny feet, though it’s always best to err on the side of tighter rather than looser (within reason).
-In general, it’s a good rule of thumb to size down, and for each option I’ve indicated how much I sized down from my usual shoe size, if at all.
-You should also take into consideration whether you prefer round toe, split-toe, or internal split-toe booties, more of a “sock,” or more of a “shoe”-style bootie, and other features like heel loops, arch-straps, and more, all discussed in the following section.
+We’ve done our best to indicate how each bootie fits – high volume will be better for wider feet, and low volume will be better for skinny feet – though it’s always best to err on the side of tighter rather than looser (within reason) to preserve a tight, high-performance fit.
+In general, it’s a good rule of thumb to size down, and for each option we’ve indicated how much our tester sized down from his usual shoe size, if at all.
+You should also take into consideration whether you prefer round toe, split toe, or internal split toe booties, more of a “sock,” or more of a “shoe”-style bootie, and other features like heel loops, arch-straps, and more, all discussed in the following section.

 The Patagonia R3 Booties sport a low-volume fit for high-performance surfing, are sustainable, and run true-to-size.
 What’s not to like?